-Newton Researcher Links gives early career researchers from the UK and the Philippines the opportunity to form international connections through fully funded workshops and travel grants.
+Newton Researcher Links Workshops bring together leading researchers from the UK and the Philippines to make international connections that can improve the quality of their research.

-Researcher Links will be running in the Philippines under the Newton Agham Programme to enable knowledge exchange, as well as skills and career development – areas that are important for sustainable development.
-This forms part of the UK’s official development assistance programme, to develop science and innovation partnerships that promote the economic development and social welfare of developing countries.
-In the Philippines, Researcher Links is co-funded by the Department of Science and Technology (DOST).
+The Researcher Links Workshops enable knowledge exchange, as well as skills and career development – areas that are important for sustainable development.
+This forms part of the UK’s Official Development Assistance programme to develop science and innovation partnerships that promote the economic development and social welfare of developing countries.
+In the Philippines, the Researcher Links Workshops is under the Newton Agham Programme.
+It is co-funded by the Department of Agriculture – Biotech and Department of Science and Technology (DOST).